hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

      **Raises Exceptions**:
      - `SomeError`: Description of the situation in which the `SomeError` exception occurs.

+     If there are inner functions inside the function, consider each of them in detail separately **Inner functions**: If any

 4. **Section Headers**:
    - Use first-level (`#`), second-level (`##`), third-level (`###`) and fourth-level (`####`) headers sequentially throughout the file.